rNLKJA/Unimelb-Master-2023-COMP90050/README.md

     exec sql COMMIT WORK;
   }
 }
 ```

 ### Limitations of Flat Transactions

+- If a rollback occurs, all work performed in the transaction will be lost, which is inefficient.
+- It's not efficient to have a single transaction for a large number of actions. (main limitation)

+> Can have a loop in flat transaction.

 Flat transactions do not model many real applications.
 e.g. airline booking